PieLabs/pie-catalog/README.md

 ### client

-just run the app and to to the root of the page, you'll see the client load up.
+just run the app and go to the root of the page, you'll see the client load up.
 If you don't have any elements stored - you'll just see an empty page.
 See below for instructions on how to store a pie archive.

 ### api